- Mary Caldwell For the AJC

 General Coffee, 46 John Coffee Road, Nicolls.
 912-384-7082.

-Learn about the state's agricultural history through Heritage Farm, which has log cabin, a tobacco barn, cane mill, farm animals and more.
+Learn about the state's agricultural history through Heritage Farm, which has log cabins, a tobacco barn, cane mill, farm animals and more.
 Its cypress swamp land is an ideal habitat for rare plants and wildlife such as gopher tortoises.

 What to know before you go